auth0-samples/auth0-spring-security-api-sample/README.md

 This sample would be suitable for headless APIs and SPA (single page application) backend end server scenarios.

+For an example of a SPA application sample (written using AngularJS 1.x), that was written as a companion client GUI sample to this sample, please refer to the [Auth0 Spring Security API Client Samples](https://github.com/auth0-samples/auth0-spring-security-api-client-samples).

 This sample application shows you how to:

  1. Configure and run Java based Spring API server with Auth0 and Spring Security